 - Accept responsibility for ongoing professional growth and continued learning.

-The program goals/objectives represent criterion for each of the five student outcomes identified as competencies that the graduate will possess at the completion of the program in radiology.
+The program goals/objectives represent criterion for each of the five student outcomes identified as competencies that the graduate will possess at the completion of the program in radiography.
 These are clinical competence, professional values, critical thinking, communication and leadership.
 Graduates are confident, life-long learners, prepared to meet the challenges of a dynamic, evolving profession within a healthcare delivery system, utilizing a scholarly approach to acquire new knowledge that will influence their radiology practice.
-In its entirety, the curriculum is logically sequenced, unified in concepts, and provides a firm foundation for the beginning practitioner in radiology.
+In its entirety, the curriculum is logically sequenced, unified in concepts, and provides a firm foundation for the graduate.

-To uphold our mission, the Radiology Program engages in the following outcomes:
+To uphold our mission, the School of Radiography engages in the following outcomes: